dmbarbour/wikilon/docs/AwelonLang.md

 ## Generic Programming in Awelon

-An inherent weakness of Awelon is lack of inference for generic programming.
-We cannot implicitly overload an `add` symbol to use different functions for different types like natural numbers and matrices.
+An inherent weakness of Awelon is lack of type inference for generic programming.
+For example, we cannot implicitly overload an `add` symbol to use different functions for different types like natural numbers and matrices.

+It is feasible to model trait parameters, e.g. such that we write `foo<T>` that uses `T.add`.
+We can leverage parametric polymorphism and Awelon's row-polymorphic labeled records and variants.
+We can represent free algebraic structures.
+Some of these techniques have a lot of syntactic overhead, so would require effective support from projectional editors.

 Explicit methods are available, via parametric polymorphism, row-polymorphic records, and free algebraic structure.
 We could model trait parameters, such that function `foo<T>` might use `T.add`.
 However, the explicit nature of these techniques may hinder legibility of code.

 Fortunately, legibility can be mitigated by projectional editing.
 For example, `nat-add` and `matrix-add` and `T.add` could be rendered as `add` using a different color for each common prefixes.
 Further, an editor might also help clients efficiently input code that is explicitly generic, i.e. so inputting `add` provides interactive edit-time selection of the intended variant.